LogicalContracts/LogicalEnglish/README.md

 	someRuleHead if ... and P at "http://someURL" and ...

 This allows reference of "external knowledge", e.g. predicates defined in other knowledge pages or external databases.
 The term *knowledge page* means: the knowledge base fragment encoding the knowledge in web page ``KP``.
 The truth of ``P`` will therefore be evaluated in KP.
+This is similar to Prolog's call ```KP:P```, except that ```at``` abstracts from file names and uses a specific module loading mechanism.

 Each predicate P may be: